Rxfa/sk8flowth3dev/Log.md

 ### R1D23

 **Today's Progress**: working in sonme basic display capabilities. i need to work them into functions, testing that out in my POCs

+### R1D24

+**Today's Progress**: working on tkinter and how to use it with current projects ( if applicable).

+**Thoughts**: This was a task.
+The challenge was pacing and working piece by piece.
+It is easy to get excited and amazed with features.
+Without a use case i find myself just mixing up functions for fun so lately the "use case" is learning.